Vanderbilt University: Commons campus

 Directly across 21st Avenue from the Medical Center sits "Commons", home to the Peabody College of Education and Human Development.
 The design of the Commons campus was inspired by the classical lines of Thomas Jefferson's design for the University of Virginia and the architecture of the 1893 World's Columbian Exposition in Chicago, Illinois.
 The National Historic Landmarks program designated the central lawn and surrounding buildings as a historic district in 1965.
 The Commons campus also includes the Martha Rivers Ingram Commons freshman residences.
 All freshmen live across the 10 various dormitories of the Ingram Commons.

 New York campus

 On September 6, 2024, Vanderbilt University entered into a lease agreement to occupy the General Theological Seminary campus in Chelsea, Manhattan pending approval from the government authorities.
 Vanderbilt made it clear that General Theological Seminary would continue to occupy some space on the New York City campus, but would remain a separate entity.
 The use of this location has not been announced.

 Palm Beach campus

-Vanderbilt is currently planning a $520 million campus to be located in Palm Beach, Florida to hold around 1,000 students.
-The decision came after the University of Florida considered a similar plan for West Palm Beach, but backed out.
+Vanderbilt is currently planning a $520 million campus to be located in Palm Beach, Florida to hold around 1,000 graduate students.
 In 2024, the city of Palm Beach approved two acres to be donated.
+As of January 2026, Vanderbilt has raised $300 million as part of its fundraising goal.
+Its Palm Beach campus will "focus on finance, engineering and technology" and is expected to be complete by 2029.

 San Francisco campus

 On July 28, 2025, Vanderbilt was revealed to be in talks with the city of San Francisco about opening a downtown campus.
+Subsequently on January 13, 2026, the university announced that it would be acquiring the campus of the California College of the Arts and would begin operating the new campus in 2027.